 EACH MONTH WE FOCUS ON A SPECIFIC DANCE OR TWO.
-THIS MONTH IT'S WALTZ & RUMBA!

 The first dance marks a milestone moment that a couple can remember for the rest of their lives.
 Why not make it a beautifully choreographed memory by getting a little help from our professional staff?!
 Who else can benefit from dance lessons for a wedding?